step-/scripts-to-go/README.md

 [README](gmenu2/README.md)

+Screenshot:
-Screenshot: Gmenu2 showing the traditional Fatdog64 application categories, as well as its own submenus 'Wine', 'Uncategorized', 'Recent', and 'Gmenu2'.
+gmenu2 showing the traditional Fatdog64 application categories, as well as its own submenus 'Wine', 'Uncategorized', 'Recent', and 'Gmenu2'.
-If [gmenu2-fdcp](#gmenu2-fdcp) was installed, a 'Control Panel' submenu would be shown, too.
+If [gmenu2-fdcp](#gmenu2-fdcp) is installed, a 'Control Panel' submenu will be shown, too.
 The 'Recent' submenu tracks command activations for quick re-use.
 Recent items are shared with [quicklaunch](#quicklaunch).